Tsumikiri/jquery-cf-websocket/readme.md

 The source for this plugin is in the 'jquery.cf-websocket.jsx' file, which is written in the ES6 standard.
 To transpile it to browser-safe ES5 (see the 'jquery.cf-websocket.min.js' file), run the build command with `npm run build`.
 This also minifies the file.

 ### Generating Documentation
 Use `npm run jsdoc` to generate documentation for this project.
-This will generate two sets of documentation, one that shows the public interface only and another that shows private items as well.
+This will generate two sets of documentation, one that shows the public interface only and another that shows private implementation items as well.